Thermographic Breast Screening

-This method is suggested by doctors to women of all age groups.
+This method is suggested by doctors for women of all age groups.
 Manually palpating your breasts and armpits deeply in a clockwise manner will reveal any underlying lump or abnormal mass.
 You can do this once a month several days after your period ends.
-In case you suspect the presence of any lump that wasn’t there before, get it checked by your doctor.
+Should you suspect the presence of any lump that wasn’t there before, ask for it to be checked by your doctor.

 A mammogram is employed to look into the detailed structure of breast tissues.
-The healthcare system generally recommends mammography for women of older age groups as breast density remains a limiting factor here.
+The healthcare system generally recommends mammography for women of older age groups, as their increased breast density may prove a limiting factor when using ultrasound.

-This is rather an invasive modality of diagnosis and it brings about the most definitive results.
-In cases of high suspicion, a doctor will have to advise for fine needle aspiration and biopsy.
+Although a more invasive modality of diagnosis, a biopsy brings about the most definitive results.
+In cases of high suspicion, a doctor will advise fine needle aspiration and biopsy to be undertaken.